saguileran/arkanjo/arkanjo/README.md

 ### Execute the run

-To execute the tool and the tool functionalities, you need to run a command like this:
+To execute the tool and the tool functionalities, you need to run the command that respect this format:

 ```
-./exec command [command_parameters]
+./exec command [command_parameters] [-p] [-s <NUMBER>]
 ```

+If you have not executed the preprocessor, the tool will automatically call the preprocessor.

+The shared parameters over all commands are:

+- [-p] forces the preprocessor to execute.

+- [s \<NUMBER\>] changes the similarity threshould to NUMBER, but just for current command.

 The following are the guide on how to execute the current commands of the tool: